 In its next Action Plan submission, OCPAH is encouraged to provide an update on the approval of the Accountancy Reform Law which would significantly enhance its I&D system.
 OCPAH could consider strategizing the actions it will take to address the gaps in the compliance and implement the changes in anticipation of the adoption of the new law.
 This may include conducting studies of other PAOs’ experiences with establishing an I&D system in line with SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

-Additionally, the OCPAH, in collaboration with the World Bank and the Direction du Développement et des Partenariats Internationaux, organized trainings on IFRS.
+Additionally, the OCPAH, in collaboration with the World Bank and the Direction du Développement et des Partenariats Internationaux (DDPI), organized trainings on IFRS.
 From October 2016 to January 2017, two groups of over 50 individuals were trained for a total of 3 weeks on the full IFRS.